 Sharing Longreads: Community Guidelines

-Longreads is an open community dedicated to helping people find and share the best long-form stories (non-fiction and fiction) on the web.
-We invite all readers, writers, publishers and curators to post their favorite stories over 1,500 words.
+Longreads is an open community dedicated to helping people find and share the best long-form stories (nonfiction and fiction) on the web.
+We invite all readers, writers and publishers to post their favorite stories.

 How to share a story

 From your Twitter account, tweet a link to the story and add the #longreads hashtag at the end.
 Stories should be over 1,500 words.
 Or you can email us directly: email@example.com.

 Longreads can be any story over 1,500 words—this includes long-form journalism, fiction, book excerpts, historical texts, interview transcripts, screenplays, and academic or science papers.

 We try to highlight interesting, informative work from a wide range of well-known and undiscovered writers and publishers, from diverse regions or backgrounds.

 Is it okay to post a story that I wrote or published?

 Yes, absolutely.
 Writers and publishers post their own stories all the time.

 The best way to have your work seen and read is to participate even when you’re not promoting your own work.
 That way, people can get to know your interests, tastes and specialties.